 Dividends received by shareholders who do not qualify for the participation exemption are subject to corporation tax at a standard rate.
-For financial years beginning as from 1 January 2018, the standard rate of corporate income tax is set at 28% up to a maximum of €500,000 of taxable profit per twelve-month period and 33.33% above this limit (article 219 I of the French Tax Code).
+For financial years beginning as from 1 January 2019, the standard rate of corporate income tax is set at 28% up to a maximum of ε 500,000 of taxable profit per twelve-month period and 31% above this limit (article 219 I of the French Tax Code).
 The standard rate will be gradually reduced to 25% for financial years beginning as from 1 January 2022 (regardless of taxable profits).

-In addition, legal entities liable to corporate income tax may, under certain conditions and subject to certain exceptions, be also liable to a social contribution of 3.3% (article 235 ter ZC of the French Tax Code) and an exceptional contribution and an additional contribution to the exceptional contribution for financial years ended from 31 December 2017 until 30 December 2018.
+In addition, legal entities liable to corporate income tax may, under certain conditions and subject to certain exceptions, be also liable to a social contribution of 3.3% (article 235 ter ZC of the French Tax Code).

-Small and medium sized enterprises (i.e. enterprises whose turnover is lower than $\[ \in \]$ 7,630,000) may benefit, if the conditions specified under articles 219 I b) and 235 ter ZC of the French Tax Code respectively, are met, from a 15% reduced rate of corporation tax on profits up to $\[ \in \]$ 38,120 and from an exemption of the 3.3% social surtax.
+Small and medium sized enterprises (i.e. enterprises whose turnover is lower than €7,630,000) may benefit, if the conditions specified under articles 219 I b) and 235 ter ZC of the French Tax Code respectively, are met, from a 15% reduced rate of corporation tax on profits up to €38,120 and from an exemption of the 3.3% social surtax.